isopink/isopink.github.io/_posts/2025-04-09-Effective number of hypothesis.md

 In this time, we will talk about how to reduce the number of hypothesis, M which we discussed in lecture 2. (링크)  The discussion will proceed in the following three parts :

-1.Where did the M come from?
+1. Where did the M come from?

-2. Iluustrative examples
+2. Ilustrative examples

 3. Break point